peasy/Peasy.NET/NugetReleaseNotes.md

  `dotnet pack -c=Release`

 NOTE: This seems to cache packages by version number.
-Be sure to modify the version number in Peasy.nuspec to see updated changes in the Peasy assembly.
+Be sure to modify the version number in Peasy.nuspec and the `VersionPrefix` in Peasy.csproj to see updated changes in the Peasy assembly.

 # Testing Package Locally